 - 4. Evidence of student endorsement of the faculty member’s teaching, via either

-- a.
-A minimum of five and up to ten names with contact information for the solicitation of individual student letters by the Dean’s office OR
+- A minimum of five and up to ten names with contact information for the solicitation of individual student letters by the Dean’s office OR

 - b.
 The last two years of the faculty member’s course evaluations.